Have you completed Open Your Ears Part I? If you haven’t done so, I want you to go ahead and complete that lesson before continuing with this lesson.

 Let’s perform a quick drill to see if you can notice the differences between notes.
 I want you to pick up your guitar and play the 4th string chromatically from the open string to the 12th fret.

 As you play through each of the 12 notes, try to listen deeply to each note.
 Do you notice something different about each individual note?
-If you do notice a nuance of difference which you can’t seem to place your hands on, you are on the right track.
+If you do notice a nuance of difference that you can’t seem to place your hands on, you are on the right track.

 Now, I want you to play through the 12 notes again.
-This time round, I am going to give you a hint.
+This time around, I am going to give you a hint.
 The F# note sounds bold and vibrant which makes it stand out from the other notes.
 As your ears develop, you will start to figure out things better and I will talk more about this in later lessons.

 Let’s continue the journey towards “better” ears.
 Do you recall the exercise from the Open Your Eyes Part I where you play an open string and sing out the note to match the pitch?
 In this exercise, I’m going to make some modifications to the previous exercise.